brady-aiello/DeepPrint/README.md

 ## Current Limitations
 - DeepPrint only works on `data class`es.
 - All classes in the hierarchy must be annotated.
+- This implies that external modules are not supported yet.
-- DeepPrint supports Lists, but does not support collections yet.
+- DeepPrint supports `List`, `MutableList`, and `Array` but does not support all collections yet.
+- Project needs a `gradlew clean` before regenerating `deepPrint()` extension functions.

 ## Thanks
 Thank you Pavlo Stavytskyi for the sample KSP project and its accompanying article.